hwanders97/RayTracer/README.md

 To change objects in the scene read through the Scene class to see how to create spheres, planes and lights.
 Also take a look at the
 Material class to understand the components of a shape's material.
 You can also change the camera position and view direction by changing the values where the camera is initialized in the Scene initializer.

+There are also some example pictures to show the extent of this program.